Nichiren Shōshū

 The object worshipped by its believers is the Dai Gohonzon while its religious symbol is the rounded crane bird.
-Both its leadership and adherents claim their practice is the only "True Buddhism" and ascribe the honorific title to Nichiren, as the "Sacred Original "True" Buddha" (御本仏, Go-Honbutsu) and the Dai-Shonin (大聖人, "Great Holy Teacher") while maintaining that the sole legitimate successor to both his ministry and legacy is Nikko Shonin alone and the successive high priests of the sect, led by the current 68th High Priest, Hayase Myo–e Ajari Nichinyo Shonin, who ascended to the position on 15 December 2005.
+Both its leadership and adherents claim that only their practice is "The True Buddhism" and ascribe the honorific title to Nichiren, as the "Sacred Original "True" Buddha" (御本仏, Go-Honbutsu) and the Dai-Shonin (大聖人, "Great Holy Teacher") while maintaining that the sole legitimate successor to both his ministry and legacy is Nikko Shonin and the successive high priests of the sect, led by the current 68th High Priest, Hayase Myo-e Ajari Nichinyo Shonin, who ascended to the position on 15 December 2005.

 Historical name

 Following the death of Nichiren, centuries of doctrinal divisions arose among various schools of Nichiren's followers.
 During the Meiji Restoration, numerous Nichiren sects were consolidated by the imperial government into several major schools: Nichiren Shu in 1874, Fuju-fuse and Fuju-fuse Komon in 1876, and in 1891 the five interrelated schools of Kempon Hokkeshu, Honmon Hokkeshu, Honmyo Hokkeshu, Hokkeshu, and Honmonshu.

 In 1900, the Taiseki-ji temple split away from Honmonshu and renamed itself Nichirenshu Fuji-ha, or the Nichiren Shu (School) of the Fuji area, the branch of Taisekiji Temple, indicating the general naming of sects at the time.
 In 1913, the sect's name was changed to its current “Nichiren Shoshu.”
 This changed was purportedly made by Emperor Taisho in reference to the sect's orthodox claims.
 The sect is also sometimes called Nichiren Masamune, based on the local Japanese dialect in Shizuoka.